Shardus (ULT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shardus Historical Price

-According to the latest data gathered on Shardus live price page, the current price of Shardus is 0.051127USD.
-The circulating supply of Shardus(ULT) is 439.56M ULT , giving it a market capitalization of $22.47M.
+According to the latest data gathered on Shardus live price page, the current price of Shardus is 0.054717USD.
+The circulating supply of Shardus(ULT) is 439.56M ULT , giving it a market capitalization of $23.99M.

 The Shardus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ULT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.